route/route.github.com/source/posts/2013-11-05-ruby-loading-and-requiring-files-constant-name-resolution.html.md

 `Kernel#require(name)` loads the given name, returning `true` if successful and `false` if the feature is already loaded.
-If the filename does not resolve to an absolute path, it will be searched for in the directories listed in `$LOAD_PATH ($:)`.
+If the filename does not resolve to an absolute path, it will be searched for in the directories listed in `$LOAD_PATH`.
 Any constants or globals within the loaded source file will be available in the calling program's global namespace.
 However, local variables will not be propagated to the loading environment.
 With this method you can load even native extension(`.so`, `.dll` or the others depending on current platform).
 If you don't specify the extension Ruby starts with `.rb` and so on.
-The absolute path of the loaded file is added to `$LOADED_FEATURES ($")`.
-A file will not be loaded again if its path already appears in `$"`.
+The absolute path of the loaded file is added to `$LOADED_FEATURES`.
+A file will not be loaded again if its path already appears in `$LOADED_FEATURES`.
-`Kernel.require_relative(name)` is almost the same as `require` but it looks for a file in the current directory or directories that is relative to current.
+`Kernel.require_relative(name)` is almost the same as `require` but it looks for a file in the current directory or directories that is relative to the current.

 Example with `require`: